LSEG-API-Samples/Article.OpenDACSandODPS/README.md

 Entitlement check is based on item name that makes up "subject".
 The entitlement checks available for this type of service are on subject, that is expressed as RIC name, for example, "TRI.N", "GOOG.O" or wild-carded RIC name convention,f or example "*.N"
 The most common ODPS and OpenDACS actions are: *subscription list (usually returning wild-card answers such as "\*.N", getSubscriptionList OpenDACS function and subscriptionList ODPS command) *subscription test (accepting instrument as input and returning positive or negative answer as output, checkSubscription OpenDACS method and subscriptionTest ODPS command)

-#### Service Level AuthorizationUser can be either entitled or not entitled to service as a whole.
+#### Service Level Authorization
+User can be either entitled or not entitled to service as a whole.
 This is the simplest, but least flexible type of permissioning.

 ## Redundant Solution